-The insurer/group should assume a US\$80 billion industry property (shake and fire following) loss including consideration of demand surge.
+The insurer/group should assume an US\$80 billion industry property (shake and fire following) loss, including consideration of demand surge.

 a.
 Residential property US\$40.00 billion

 b.
 Commercial property US\$40.00 billion

 c.
-Workers Compensation US\$5.50 billion
+Workers compensation US\$5.50 billion

 d.
 Marine US\$2.25 billion

 e.
-Personal Accident US\$1.00 billion
+Personal accident US\$1.00 billion

 f.
 Auto US\$1.00 billion

 The insurer/group should consider all other lines of business that would be affected by the event.
-For Personal Accident and Workers Compensation losses, the insurer/group should assume that there will be 2,000 deaths and 20,000 injuries as a result of the earthquake and that 50% of those injured will have Personal Accident cover.
+For example, for personal accident and workers compensation losses, the insurer/group should assume that there will be 2,000 deaths and 20,000 injuries due to the earthquake and that 50% of those injured will have personal accident cover.